This information applies to the following qualifications:

 In readiness for your visit, please ensure that candidate work is set out in rank order, by individual unit/component.

 Entry Level is moderated remotely, which means you will send your sample of student work to OCR to be moderated.
-This can be done either by submitting an electronic portfolio via the OCR Repository or by posting student work to the moderating team.
+This can be done either by submitting an electronic portfolio via Submit for Assessment or by posting student work to the moderating team.

 Once you have submitted your internal assessment marks you will be sent details of the sample required.

 The work in the selected sample must be photographed and saved in an appropriate format.
 Individual candidates work must be clearly identified and separated by component.
-More information on preparing candidate work for submission via the repository can be found in the Entry Level teacher’s handbook.
+More information on preparing candidate work for submission via Submit for Assessment is available on our website.

 You will be sent the relevant information on where to post your work before the submission date.
 Work can either be photographed or you can send actual student work.
 We would recommend large or fragile pieces are photographed and then included in the portfolio.
 All work must be clearly identified by candidate and component.